yao-laboratory/MotifCluster/README.md

     python3 MotifCluster/MotifCluster.py cluster_and_merge -input human_chr12_origin.bed -merge_switch on  -weight_switch on -output_folder example_output_step1_1
     python3 MotifCluster/MotifCluster.py cluster_and_merge -input human_chr12_origin.bed -merge_switch on  -weight_switch on -output_folder example_output_step1_2 -start 6716000 -end 6724000
 ```
+Use either of the commands one time
-Difference between two commands: the -start -end can only process part of the chr12.bed files.
+Difference between two commands: command the -start -end can only process part of the chr12.bed files.
 ### Output:
 Store the output files in the folder you specified by -output_folder parameter,
 In this example is 'example_output_step1_1' folder (located: MC_package/example_output_step1_1).